Trikke76/Zabbix-Book/docs/02-Starting with the basic configuration.md

 | Sign out | Log out of the current session. |

-There are still a few buttons left on the right side of our screen
+There are still a few buttons that we need to cover on the right side of our screen

 ![edit buttons](CH02/edit-dashboard.png/)